Skip to content

 Using poetry export

-This is a bit more convoluted and it is similar to how you would install misp-modules on an offline instance.
+This is a bit more convoluted, and it is similar to how you would install misp-modules on an online instance.

 poetry lock